• How it works

 Charge Fees for Specified Events as They Arise

-• Removal or tampering with smoke alarms, smoke detectors, or carbon monoxide alarms
+• Costs for removal or tampering with smoke alarms or carbon monoxide detectors

-• Improper use of vehicles within the premises
+• Charges for improper use of vehicles within the premises, such as unauthorized storage or misuse

 Initiate Eviction Against a Tenant